 Her other vocations include full-time mother, dance teacher, and freelance writer.
 She has been published in Redbook Magazine and in Chicken Soup for the Parents' Soul.
 Mary's passions include cross-country skiing, tandem bicycling, hiking, and public speaking.

 She co-founded her local Toastmasters Club and is an active member of The Transitions Network, an organization of women over 50.
 She serves as chair of the Columbus Advisory Committee on Disability Issues in Columbus, Ohio.

-In her blog, Seeing It My Way.
-Mary describes her adventures in living life as an energetic and outspoken woman, who is totally blind as a result of Retinitis Pigmentosa.
-She also writes about the struggles of dealing with a parent who has Alzheimer’s Disease and the joys of exploring her world with her Seeing Eye dog, Dora.
+On her blog, Seeing It My Way, Mary describes her adventures in living life as an energetic and outspoken woman who is totally blind as a result of retinitis pigmentosa.
+She also writes about the struggles of dealing with a parent who has Alzheimer's disease and the joys of exploring her world with her Seeing Eye dog, Dora.

 - Surprises I Didn't See Coming

 - Voting Early, A Great Idea